isomerpages/moe-yishunsec/_cca/Sports and Games/Netball.md

 ### Student’s quotes

 *“Netball taught me that a sport is not just about gameplay or skills.
 It is about perseverance and teamwork.
 When I was first appointed as the captain, I did not have confidence.
 However, with encouragement from my teachers, teammates, and coach I gained my confidence and believed in myself.
 I learned to lead and motivate the team.
 Lastly, through these three years, with guidance from my teachers, teammates, and coach, I learned to be a better person, teammate, and netball player.” *

-Chloe (Sec 3 Captain)
+<div style="text-align:right">Chloe (Sec 3 Captain)</div>

 ### Photos